aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

 * __Table__
-  User can assign read and write capacity at global table level props and these will be used for each replica and gsis.
-So the user does not need to add any other value.
-And, if the user wants, they can change certain value for replica or gsi and that will take precedence over global table level values.
+  User can assign read and write capacity at global table level props and these will be used for each replica and GSIs.
+So the user does not need to define any other value.

+  And, if the user wants, they can change certain value for replica or GSI and that will take precedence over global table level values.
 For instance,

   ```typescript
   new GlobalTable(tableStack, 'GlobalTable', {